Juhani

 a lot of practical cases from organizations applying ISO 9000 standards where

-the standards are not understood in the comprehensive way they have been defined
+the standards are not understood in the comprehensive way as they have been defined

 Problems